Customise your Twitter header

 Different options for screen size and resolution mean that there is no one-size-fits-all solution for your header, but Twitter’s recommended dimensions are 1500x500 pixels.

 Write a better bio

 Your Twitter bio is one of the most important areas to optimise.
 Though brief, it will give the reader a quick insight into who you are and what your company does.

 Remember, you don't have to use all 160 characters!
 People love Twitter because it is quick and straight to the point.
 160 characters of dull bio copy will not convey the kind of message you wish to get across.

-Not only should your copy be compelling, it should also communicate (briefly) the services your business offers.
-You have limited space, but ideally, anyone who reads your bio should feel no confusion about what it is you and your business actually do.
+Not only should your bio be compelling, it should also communicate the services your business offers.
+You have limited space, but ideally anyone who reads your bio should feel no confusion about what it is you and your business actually does.

-If you have a well-known tag line, then you can use it as your bio; but if you don’t yet have global exposure or a slogan everyone instantly recognizes, you should expand upon it a little.
+If you have a well-known tag line, then you can use it as your bio – but if you don’t yet have global exposure or a slogan everyone instantly recognises, you should expand upon it a little.

 In addition to links, you can also include @usernames and #hashtags in your profile.

 If you have a corporate or business Twitter account that features regular updates from a number of your team members, or multiple departments and teams with their own Twitter accounts, then the use of @usernames can be very useful.